glennhenry/cs-notes/docs/computer-and-programming-fundamentals/08-programming-concepts/programming-concepts.md

 The try-catch is a control flow mechanism that allows us to execute some code and handle the exception if an error occurs.
 It consists of a `try` block, where the regular program flow is contained, a `catch` block to handle exceptions, and an optional `finally` block for code that should execute regardless of whether an error occurs or not.

-Here is an example of try-catch block in the Kotlin programming language :
+Here is an example of try-catch block in the Kotlin programming language:

 ```kotlin
 try {